-Meniscal root tear repairs should be considered in all patients who have a fairly normal activity level, knee ipsilateral compartment chondromalacia Grade II or less, and in those who may have a concurrent ligament reconstruction with evidence of extrusion of the meniscus.
-Contraindications would be patients who have advanced arthritis, grade 3 to 4 (which is not correctible with a cartilage repair procedure), severe malalignment, and in those with apparent extrusion of the root tear due to associated arthritis.
-In addition, all patients who have significant associated comorbidities that would preclude adequate healing or the ability to follow a focused postoperative rehabilitation program will not be good candidates for meniscal root repairs.
-Studies have demonstrated that patients have both improved clinical and radiographic outcomes with repairs compared to partial meniscectomies for root tears.
-13, 14, 15, 16 Overall, the transtibial repair technique has been validated as an effective method to restore the meniscal root.
-17, 18, 19 and peroneal nerve.
-This is particularly important for medial meniscal root repairs, which may require the use of a posteromedial arthroscopic portal.
-The foot of the operating table should be flexed to 90° to allow for positioning of the knee, with the table height adjusted as necessary based on the surgeon's preference.
-The patient should then be sterilely draped off and given prophylactic antibiotics prior to surgical incisions (Figure 1).
+Meniscal root tear repairs should be considered in all patients who have a fairly normal activity level, knee ipsilateral compartment chondromalacia Grade Two or less, and in those who may have a concurrent ligament reconstruction with evidence of extrusion of the meniscus.
+Contraindications would be patients who have advanced arthritis, Grade Three to Four (which is not correctible with a cartilage repair procedure), severe malalignment, and in those with apparent extrusion of the root tear due to associated arthritis.
+In addition, all patients who have significant associated comorbidities that would preclude adequate healing or the ability to follow a focused postoperative rehabilitation program would not be good candidates for meniscal root repairs.
+Studies have demonstrated that patients have both improved clinical and radiographic outcomes with repairs compared to partial meniscectomies for root tears.^{12-15} Overall, the transtibial repair technique has been validated as an effective method to restore the meniscal root.^{16,17}